akariba/Materials-1/README.md

 Approve
 Reject

+Approval means:

-Approval means approved supplemental relationship intelligence.
+approved supplemental relationship intelligence.

-It does NOT mean write into CAM.
+It does NOT mean:

+write into CAM.

 ==================================================
 STEP 26 — EXTERNAL RESEARCH BOUNDARY